LiseNouri/Thermal/ThermalBook/Unit1.md

   Heat transfer by molecular interaction, Heat transfer through parts and contact points, Locally important and essential

 Convection:
-Heat transfer by gas or fluid movement
-Absent in the space environment, but can play a role in thermal control or subsystems of spacecraft (e.g. fuel systems, heat pipes, human spaceflight
+	Heat transfer by gas or fluid movement.Absent in the space environment, but can play a role in thermal control or subsystems of spacecraft (e.g. fuel systems, heat pipes, human spaceflight.
 	Can be natural or forced (e.g. by a fan).
 Works different in space and in a gravity environment.
 ```